dojo/docs/util/doctools/viewer.rst

 Dojo's `API Viewer <http://dojotoolkit.org/api/>`_ is a PHP-based web application, using XSLT to transform the XML output from generate.php and to create a readable and usable documentation UI.
 You will need:

 * A **web server**, with **mod_rewrite** enabled and **PHP 5** installed and configured.
 * A Subversion (**svn**) client.
-This walkthrough will assume a command-line svn client
+This walk through will assume a command-line svn client

-Our viewer app is going to end up in a directory called 'api', which for the purposes of this walkthrough we'll assume is a sub-directory of the web root.
+Our viewer app is going to end up in a directory called 'api', which for the purposes of this walk through we'll assume is a sub-directory of the web root.
 That's going to get created for us (and needs to not exist yet).
 For now,  we'll make sure PHP is working by creating a test.php file in the web root directory, with the contents:

 .. code-block :: php